This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 • Triman means that the product is recyclable.

-• Tidy man means that the waste is to be disposed of in a regular garbage can.
+• Tidy man means that waste should be disposed of in a conventional garbage can.

-• FSC/PEFC These logos indicate that the wood used in the product's packaging comes from a sustainably managed forest.
+• FSC/PEFC These logos indicate that the wood used in product packaging comes from sustainably managed forests.

-Did you know that?
-Each product is identified by a number "the lot number" which is usually on the back of the bottle or jar.
-It allows us to have a traceability of the product and to know the production date if you have a complaint about the product.
+Did you know?
+Each product is identified by a "batch number", usually found on the back of the bottle or jar.
+It allows us to trace the product and know the production date if you have a complaint about the product.

-Comparison of a Yodi product with a classic product
+Comparing a Yodi product with a conventional product

 Yodi products have been created for all those who want to take care of their skin as well as their diet.
-Our products are of natural origin for the beauty of your skin and your hair.
-What differentiates Yodi from other brands:
+Our products are of natural origin for the beauty of your skin and hair.
+What sets Yodi apart from other brands?

 1) Yodi is a Conscious Beauty brand.
-All ingredients in the products have been sourced for their effectiveness and safety on the skin and scalp.
-The products contain less than 11 ingredients all of natural origin.
-The composition of the products appears on the front of the packaging and each ingredient is translated for greater transparency.
-Very often, in classic products, including natural or organic beauty products, we find a long list of ingredients mentioned above (emulsifiers, silicones, preservatives, allergens...)
+All product ingredients have been sourced for their efficacy and safety on the skin and scalp.
+The products contain less than 11 ingredients, all of natural origin.
+The composition of the products appears on the front of the packaging, and each ingredient is translated for greater transparency.
+Conventional products, including natural and organic beauty products, often contain a long list of ingredients (emulsifiers, silicones, preservatives, allergens, etc.).

-2) YODI products are in powder formready to use and formulated without water which allows us not to add preservatives.
-Moreover, they do not contain controversial ingredients, listed allergens, ingredients of animal origin, silicones and sulfates.
-The fragrances of the shampoos are of natural origin and free of allergens.
-We favor organic active ingredients in our minimalist formulas.
+2) YODI products are powderedready-to-use and formulated without water which means we don't add preservatives.
+What's more, they contain no controversial ingredients, no listed allergens, no ingredients of animal origin, no silicones and no sulfates.
+Shampoo fragrances are of natural origin and allergen-free.
+We give priority to organic active ingredients in our minimalist formulas.

 Yodi products are rated 100/100 on Yuka and approved by Clean Beauty!

-At Yodi, we have chosen to list the ingredients on the front of the product with their translation and the INCI list on the back.
-Our ingredient list is written in a simplified manner, putting the most differentiating ingredients first.
+At Yodi, we have chosen to list the ingredients on the front of the product, with their translation and the INCI list on the back.
+Our ingredient list is written in a simplified way, putting the most differentiating ingredients first.

-This method allows the consumer to identify to clearly identify what our products are made of, without having to decipher the chemical or Latin names.
+This method enables consumers to to clearly identify without having to decipher chemical or Latin names.

-The formulas of cleansing YODI are 100% of natural origin according to the standard ISO 16128 and 94% for shampoos.
+YODI cleansing formulas are 100% natural origin according to ISO 16128 and 94% for shampoos.

-Yodi offers powder shampoos and powder cleansers for all the beauties.
-Men, women, our beauty products are natural and adapted to the needs of skin and hair.
+Yodi offers powder shampoos and powder cleansers for every kind of beauty.
+For men and women, our beauty products are natural and adapted to the needs of skin and hair.

-Regarding our service caps, they are made of recyclable PP plastic.
-You can send them back to us, they will be upcycled.
-Indeed, we found a French company that recycles small plastic parts that do not go through the sorting centers and would be incinerated...
+As for our service capsules, they are made from recyclable PP plastic.
+You can send them back to us and they will be upcycled.
+In fact, we've found a French company that recycles small plastic parts that don't pass through sorting centers and would otherwise be incinerated...

-List of the 26 allergenic substances in Annex III of the Cosmetic Regulation 1223/2009 :
+List of 26 allergenic substances in Annex III of Cosmetics Regulation 1223/2009 :

 • Alpha-Isomethyl ionone